sajjazaidi2015/code-refactoring/README.md

 THEN I find a concise, descriptive title
 ```

-Screen shot is definately recommended at two screenshot

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](./assets/01-html-css-git-homework-demo.png)

-The web site is working but you need to be better taging

-## Hint

-To perform this assignment you need to review the activties 7 & 8, 5 & 6, 13 & 14, 19 & 20